GoogleChrome/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 [Streaming server rendering] allows you to send HTML in chunks that the browser can progressively render as it's received.
 This can provide a fast First Paint and First Contentful Paint as markup arrives to users faster.
-In React, streams being asynchronous in [renderToNodeStream()] - compared to synchronous renderToString - means backpressure is handled well.
+In React, streams being asynchronous in [renderToPipeableStream()] - compared to synchronous renderToString - means backpressure is handled well.

 Progressive rehydration is also worth keeping an eye on, and something React has